github/developer.github.com/content/changes/2015-04-17-preview-repository-redirects.md

 - When the owner renames their user account or organization account.
 - When the owner transfers the repository to a new owner.

 Continuing our [twbs/bootstrap](https://github.com/twbs/bootstrap) example, this repository used to be owned by the [@twitter][] organization, and it was therefore located at [twitter/bootstrap](https://github.com/twitter/bootstrap).
-With repository redirects, you can make an API request using the repository's old location, and you can [follow the redirect][redirects] to the new location.
+With repository redirects, you'll be able to make an API request using the repository's old location and receive [either a `301` or `307` HTTP redirect][redirects], depending on the type of request being made.
+You can then follow the redirect to the new location.

 ## Send us your feedback